Los Zetas: Split from the Gulf Cartel

 Following the capture and extradition of Cárdenas, Los Zetas became so powerful that they outnumbered and outclassed the Gulf Cartel in revenue, membership, and influence by 2010.
 As a result of this imbalance, the Cartel tried to curtail their own enforcers' influence and ended up instigating a civil war.
-In addition, the Cartel, through its narco-banners in Matamoros and Reynosa, accused Los Zetas of expanding their operations to murder, theft, extortion, kidnapping – actions that the Cartel allegedly disagreed with.
-Los Zetas countered by posting their own banners throughout Tamaulipas, noting that they had carried out executions and kidnappings under orders of the Cartel and they were originally created for that sole purpose.
-In addition, Los Zetas charged that the Cartel was scapegoating them for the murders of innocent civilians.
+In addition, the Gulf Cartel, through its narco-banners in Matamoros and Reynosa, accused Los Zetas of expanding their operations to murder, theft, extortion, kidnapping – actions that the Gulf Cartel allegedly disagreed with.
+Los Zetas countered by posting their own banners throughout Tamaulipas, noting that they had carried out executions and kidnappings under orders of the Gulf Cartel and they were originally created for that sole purpose.
+In addition, Los Zetas charged that the Gulf Cartel was scapegoating them for the murders of innocent civilians.

 Reports vary as to who triggered the formal split and why.
 Some sources claim that Guillén, brother of Cárdenas and one of the successors of the Gulf Cartel, was addicted to gambling, sex, and drugs, leading Los Zetas to perceive his leadership as a threat to the organization.
 Other reports mention, however, that the divide occurred due to a disagreement on who would take on the leadership of the cartel after the extradition of Cárdenas.
 The candidates from the Cartel were Guillén and Jorge Eduardo Costilla Sánchez, while Los Zetas wanted to hand the leadership to their own head, Lazcano.
 The Cartel also reportedly began looking to form a truce with the rival Sinaloa Cartel, which Los Zetas did not want to recognize, allegedly preferring an alliance with the Beltrán-Leyva Cartel.

-Samuel Flores Borrego, a lieutenant of the Cartel, killed Zetas lieutenant Sergio Peña Mendoza, alias "El Concorde 3", due to a disagreement over the drug corridor of Reynosa, whom both protected.
-Los Zetas demanded that the Cartel hand over the killer, but they refused.
+Samuel Flores Borrego, a lieutenant of the Cartel, killed Zetas lieutenant Sergio Peña Mendoza alias "Comandante Concord", due to a disagreement over the drug corridor of Reynosa, whom both protected.
+Los Zetas demanded that the Cartel hand over the killer, but they refused.This refusal marked the beginning of the split between the two organizations: within months, Los Zetas moved to seize territory and drug routes previously controlled by their former Gulf Cartel allies, igniting the broader Los Zetas–Gulf Cartel conflict that dominated organized crime in northeastern Mexico through 2010 and beyond.

 When the hostilities began, the Cartel joined forces with its former rivals, the Sinaloa Cartel and La Familia Michoacana, aiming to take out Los Zetas.
 Consequently, Los Zetas allied with the Beltrán-Leyva Cartel, the Juárez Cartel, and the Tijuana Cartel.